ciacky85/studio/README.md

     ```bash
     npm install
     ```
+    *Note: This command will also generate or update the `package-lock.json` file based on the dependencies listed in `package.json`.*

 2.  **Environment Variables:**
     Create a `.env` file in the root directory and add the necessary environment variables.
 You'll need credentials for Nodemailer (Gmail App Password) and potentially Google GenAI.